Skip to content

 The Tiffin Inn

 The Tiffin Inn was a quintessentially 1960s-style pancake house breakfast place in Metairie, except for the fact that it didn't open until 1977.
 Walking in from the day it opened until it was forced to close in 2015 was like a trip back in time.
 Dark paneling, vinyl-upholstered booths (some semi-circular!), banquette seating around the perimeter, water and juices served in glass tumblers, porcelain plates and coffee cups, syrup carafes in their metal caddies, and waitresses in uniforms long out of style.
-Tiffin was part of a small chain founded in Baton Rouge in the 1960s, and at the time of its closure was the last remaining outpost.
+Tiffin was part of a small chain founded in Baton Rouge in the 1960s, and, at the time of its closure, Metairie was the last remaining outpost.

 Sunday morning patrons usually found it necessary to put their name on the list and wait to be seated.
 Those who couldn't fit in the small area just inside the entrance would have to wait outside.
 It would take several years for a narrow enclosed lobby with benches to finally be added across the front to shield those waiting from the weather.
 While longer some days than others, the wait never seemed untenable enough as to make one give up and go elsewhere.

 Regulars would plant themselves in the banquettes under the windows along the south wall.
 This put the morning sun at their backs, perfect reading light for the Sunday newspaper.
-Before smoking was banned in restaurants, the sun streaming through the slits in the venetian blinds then through puffs of smoke made for a mesmerizing display.
+Before smoking was banned in restaurants, the sun streaming through the slits in the venetian blinds then through billowing smoke made for a mesmerizing display.

 I don't think the menu ever changed.
 A number of predetermined pancake selections on the inner left side of the plastic laminated menu probably accounted for 90 percent of all the orders.
 Omelets likely accounted for the majority of the rest.